aukkawut/aukkawut.github.io/index.md

 # Research and Publication

 * Accepted Paper
   * Aswale, A., Lopez, A., Ammartayakun, A. and Pinciroli, C., 2022.
 Hacking the Colony: On the Disruptive Effect of Misleading Pheromone and How to Defend Against It.
-In: *International Conference on Autonomous Agents and Multiagent Systems*.
-Auckland, NZ.
+In: *21st International Conference on Autonomous Agents and Multiagent Systems (AAMAS 2022)*.
+IFAAMAS.
+In press.

 # Classworks